Questions and Answers

 WIREX stands for the WIsconsin Real Estate EXchange.
 The purpose of WIREX is to create a facility for all Wisconsin MLSs to share and combine their content into a single database for the use and benefit of all MLS Participants, subject to a Data Sharing Agreement and Common IDX Rules applicable to the database.

-The development of WIREX involves the content exchange between the Multiple Listing Service, Inc. (Milwaukee), the REALTORS® Association of Northeast Wisconsin MLS, Inc. and the South Central Wisconsin MLS Corporation.
+The development of WIREX involves the content exchange between the three founding charter members of WIREX - the Multiple Listing Service, Inc. (Milwaukee), the Realtors Association of Northeast Wisconsin MLS, Inc. and the South Central Wisconsin MLS Corporation.
 Through their ongoing efforts, a Data Sharing Agreement and Common IDX Rules have been created and approved by the three organizations.
 In addition, an agreement with a business partner has been reached for the development and hosting of the common database.

 WIREX is the result of an invitation made by the South Central Wisconsin MLS to MLS, Inc and the RANW MLS to engage in a discussion to explore the possibility of sharing data.
-These three MLS’s represent the three largest databases, and each one uses a different software provider.
-It was believed that if they could create the technology to merge their data, then it would be easier to add others in the future.
-The interest was to go beyond existing reciprocal access agreements and make the data more useful to brokers in their business’.
+These three MLS’s represent the three largest Realtor listing databases, and each one uses a different software provider.
+It was believed that if they could create the technology to merge their data, then it would be easier to add other MLSs in the future.
+The interest was to go beyond existing reciprocal access agreements and make the data more useful to brokers in their businesses.

 It is the hope that all MLSs in Wisconsin will elect to become involved in WIREX.